dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.4. `dafny translate <language>` {#sec-dafny-translate}

 The `dafny translate` command translates Dafny source code to source code for another target programming language.
-The command always performs the actions of `dafny resolve` and by default does the actions of `dafny verify`.
+The command always performs the actions of `dafny resolve` and, unless `--no-verify is an option`, does the actions of `dafny verify`.
 The language is designated by a subcommand argument, rather than an option, and is required.
 The current set of supported target languages is
 - cs (C#)